Ryeru/gRPC-product-catalog-example/README.md

 Inspect the lines that it prints!

 ### Step 10
-Usually you want to make layers between CatalogRpc and CatalogMapper that contains your business logic.
+Usually you want to make layers between CatalogRpc and CatalogMapper that contain your business logic.

 But to keep it simple and comprehensible, I decided not to do that.
 So step 10 is forgive me :)